 Food allergies are no fun for anyone...and that goes for your dog, too!
 Whether you know your pet is allergic to certain ingredients or suspect a food intolerance, mealtime can be hard to manage.
 But even if you’ve had to eliminate some foods from your dog’s mealtime rotation, that doesn’t mean you can’t feed your sensitive dog delicious treats.
-Homemade allergen-free dog treats are a fun, safe way to reward your pooch despite their dietary limitations.
+Despite their dietary limitations, homemade hypoallergenic dog treats are a fun, safe way to reward your pooch.

 If that sounds like a lot of work, think again.
 DIY allergen-free dog treats are surprisingly super easy and safe to make at home.
 We’ll walk you through the process, step-by-step.
 And since you control the ingredients, you can customize recipes to ensure that they won’t trigger itching, scratching, or gastrointestinal misery for your dog.

-Get ready to learn all about food allergies and intolerance in dogs, so you can understand just how much your DIY allergy-free dog treats can help!
+Get ready to learn about dog food allergies and intolerance, so you can understand just how much your DIY hypoallergenic dog treats can help!

 Food allergy vs. sensitivity: How to tell the difference in dogs

-There are many reasons dogs visit the veterinarian, and skin conditions are quite often among the top three.
+Dogs visit the veterinarian for many reasons, and skin conditions are often among the top three.
 Skin allergies and food reactions can be frustrating for dogs and pet parents alike because there isn’t one simple test to figure things out.

 According to the Clinical Nutrition Team at the Cummings School of Veterinary Medicine at Tufts University, food allergies happen when a dog’s immune system misidentifies a protein within food as an invader.
 As a result, the dog’s body mounts an immune response and an allergic reaction occurs.